YuxiLing/yuxiling.github.io/_pages/about.md

 [28 Feb 2022] I become a research assistant in PLSE lab at NUS. :)

 ## About
 I'm a Ph.D. student in PLSE lab at National University of Singapore (School of Computing).
 I received my M.S degree in Information Security from NUS in 2022.
 I received my B.S. degree in Software Engineering from Shandong University in 2020.
-My research interests include Privacy, Program Analysis, Software Security, and Software Engineering.
+My research interests include Program Analysis, Software Security, and Software Engineering.

 I'm also interested in CTF and looking for teammates.
 You can find my team [Jv5t4Fun](https://ctftime.org/team/164352) here.
 OK, as yet, there is only myself T_T.